 Additional sources of funding within the Department include:

 - Research assistantships, often connected with individual professor's grants

-- summer teaching in the Department: Intensive Beginning Greek and Latin are regularly offered and are entrusted to advanced graduate students, and certain Classical Studies courses may be as well.
+- Summer teaching in the Department: Intensive Beginning Greek and Latin are often offered and are entrusted to advanced graduate students, and certain Classical Studies courses may be as well.

-Possible sources of funding outside the Department have included:
+Additional sources of funding outside the Department (by competitive application):

 - Teaching through the Bass Fellowship program as Instructor or as TA

 - Fellowships sponsored by the Graduate School at Duke, particularly for dissertation research and writing